seelprojects/TSE18/README.md

 Once available, open BugLocalizationHybridApproach.sln in [src](src/) directory in Visual Studio.

 ### Resources
 The performance metric for all projects and method combinations are provided as an XML format.
 Users can find the XMLs in [src/BugLocalizationHybridApproach/Resources](src/BugLocalizationHybridApproach/Resources/).
+The full dataset can be downloaded from: [http://seel.cse.lsu.edu/data/ist17.zip](http://seel.cse.lsu.edu/data/ist17.zip).